Wishing you knew more about Aboriginal culture? Search no more.

 This is no ordinary resource: It includes a fictional story, quizzes, crosswords and even a treasure hunt.

 Stop feeling bad about not knowing.
 Make it fun to know better.

 On May 1, 1946, 800 Aboriginal pastoral workers from 27 stations in Western Australia walked off the job for better pay and conditions.

 This was the first industrial action by Aboriginal people since colonisation in 1788 and predates the famous Wave Hill strike in the Northern Territory by 20 years.

-The strike was organised with no phones or radios and lasted until 1949, the longest strike in Australia’s history.
+The Pilbara strike lasted until 1949, making it the longest strike in Australia's history.